-We cover the whole spectrum of modern biological disciplines, from field ecology to protein structure, and have a collaborative ethos with no artificial internal divisions.
+Our postgraduate research degrees cover the whole spectrum of modern biological disciplines, from field ecology to protein structure, and have an integrated approach to biology, with no barriers between disciplines.

 All students benefit from a balanced programme of training in broader research-related skills that enhance their career prospects.

 Coronavirus (COVID-19): changes to courses